justinsisley/Invisible-Framework/readme.md

 ## Building the Server

-Now that you have a world-class UI, let talk APIs.
+Now that you have a world-class UI, let's talk APIs.

 The Invisible Framework uses both webpack-dev-server and Express.js during development.
 The Express.js server is also used in production mode to handle the serving and caching of static assets, and to handle your local API.